Henry A. Patterson

 Henry A. Patterson was a member of the Wisconsin State Assembly.

 Biography

-Patterson was born on June 8, 1829 in Lindley, New York.
+Patterson was born on June 8, 1829, in Lindley, New York.
 He attended Genesee Wesleyan Seminary.
 In 1855, Patterson moved to Janesville, Wisconsin.
-There he formed law partnership with David Noggle and Charles G. Williams.
+There he formed a law partnership with David Noggle and Charles G. Williams.
 He died on September 26, 1901.

 Political career

 Patterson was a member of the Wisconsin State Assembly during the 1873 session.
 He was defeated for re-election by John Winans.
 Patterson was District Attorney of Rock County, Wisconsin, Postmaster of Janesville, a municipal court judge, and a justice of the peace.
 He was a Republican.